monwe-jr/Chess-/README.md

 ## Features

 - **Human vs Human** — pass-and-play on one board.
-- **Human vs AI** — play White against a computer opponent as Black, with three difficulty levels (Easy / Normal / Hard) controlling how many plies ahead the AI searches.
+- **Human vs AI** — choose a difficulty (Easy / Normal / Hard, controlling how many plies ahead the AI searches) and then choose to play as White or Black; the AI takes whichever color you didn't pick.
-- Full standard chess rules: legal move generation per piece, check and checkmate detection, castling (kingside and queenside), en passant, and pawn promotion (choice of Queen/Rook/Bishop/Knight for the human player;
-  the AI promotes automatically, biased toward a Queen at higher difficulties).
+- Full standard chess rules: legal move generation per piece, check, checkmate, and stalemate detection, castling (kingside and queenside), en passant, and pawn promotion (choice of Queen/Rook/Bishop/Knight for the human player; the AI promotes automatically, biased toward a Queen at higher difficulties).
-- Move highlighting: selecting a piece highlights its legal destinations (yellow) and any capturable enemy pieces (red); a king in check is highlighted red.
+- Move highlighting: selecting a piece highlights its square and marks legal destinations with a dot and capturable enemy pieces with a red ring; the squares of the last move played stay highlighted, and a king in check is highlighted red.
+- A side panel showing a turn indicator, each side's captured pieces, and a running move log.
+- A **Menu** button, available throughout gameplay (not just after the game ends), that returns to the main menu after a confirmation prompt.

 ## How the AI works

-The AI (`com.chess.game.AI`) always plays Black and picks moves with **minimax search + alpha-beta pruning**:
+The AI (`com.chess.game.AI`) plays whichever color you didn't choose (White or Black — see Playing below) and picks moves with **minimax search + alpha-beta pruning**:

 - At each node, it enumerates every legal move for the side to move (using the same rules engine, `Piece`, that validates human moves) and recurses,